ReadonlykeysThe keys of the dictionary.

 The result is in canonical form.

-options: SimplifyOptionsReplace all the symbols in the expression as indicated.
+Optionaloptions: SimplifyOptionsReplace all the symbols in the expression as indicated.

-is more efficient, and simpler.
+using this.subs() is more efficient, and simpler.

 Note applicable to canonical and non-canonical expressions.

-to serialize this object to JSON.
+Used by JSON.stringify() to serialize this object to JSON.

-Method version of expr.json
+Method version of expr.json.

-, return a string representation of the
+From Object.toString(), return a string representation of the

 expression.
 This string is suitable to be output to the console